ralitsa-k/Main_task_new_stimuli/README.md

-This project deals with creating the stimuli for the main task of the Riks-prediction error experiment by Philiastides lab.
+This project deals with creating the stimuli for the main task of the Risk-prediction error experiment by Philiastides lab.

 It contains the data of multiple participants who took part in a pilot study (Trust game), aiming to determine the number and type of faces necessary for the main task.